Reports & Data Grids

 Tables, charts, heat maps, repeatable forms, and free form text can be exported into a PDF file.
 The PDF file will reflect any page breaks or PDF headers added to the report canvas by an administrator.

-Only table reports can be exported into a document or spreadsheet.
+Only table reports can be exported into a Word document.
 If the report contains other report elements, only the table data will be exported.
+Repeatable form elements are not displayed in the export.

 Point in time reporting is not currently supported.
 Exporting a report with historical data currently displayed will generate a file showing present-day data only.